Deuteronomy 12:23

 2. Israelites

-The chosen people of God, receiving instructions on how to live in the Promised Land.
+The chosen people of God, receiving the law as they prepare to enter the Promised Land.

 3. Promised Land